thibaudmerlin/IntuneLogonScript-template/README.md

 - *Optional : you can enforce certificate auth in the azure function in strict env.
 ## 3. Clone the github repo and connect it to UAT slot
 - Clone this repository
-- *Optional : Connect it to the UAT slot in deployment center
+- *Optional : Create the env. variable for pipeline

 ## 4. Customize the files for the customer and deploy the function
 - Connect VSCode to the GitHub repo